Syntaxerr101/FHookPlus/README.md

 </div>
 <div align="left" >

-**fhook+** is a powerful dynamic instrumentation tool powered by **Frida INJECT binary**, designed for seamless on-the-fly injection of custom scripts for dynamic analysis, debugging, and security testing.
+**fhook+** is a dynamic instrumentation tool powered by **Frida INJECT binary**, designed for seamless on-the-fly injection of custom scripts for dynamic analysis, debugging, and security testing.

 </div>